Strictly Come Dancing: It Takes Two: Series overview

-Presenters of Strictly: It Takes Two
+Presenters

 Studio

 The show has been presented from many venues.
 In 2017, the programme returned to the newly refurbished Studio TC2 at the Television Centre complex in West London.
 For the 2018 series, the show was broadcast from The Hospital Club TV Studio in London's Covent Garden, due to ITV Daytime programmes now occupying the Television Centre studios.
 In 2020, The show moved to Stage 6 at Elstree Studios, the first time It Takes Two has been broadcast from the same studio complex as the main show since 2012.

 Ratings

 The show averages between two and three million viewers each evening and is regularly the most watched show of the day on BBC Two.